11 Easy Italian Short Stories for Beginners: Online, Audio and Book Options

 For those who love their Kindle, this resource for easy Italian stories is for you!
 It’s an e-book that’s specifically made for English learners of Italian!

 The book includes 10 short stories which cover everyday topics such as jobs, home and travel.

 The best part is that the stories are broken into sections, and each section is followed by a word list of key translations.
-Again, this is perfect for those who want easy access to new vocabulary for smoother reading, and it helps readers focus their learning.

 Better yet, each story has a subsequent summary and multiple-choice questions.
 These questions are great to test comprehension and reinforce your Italian learning.